 SpaceX CEO Elon Musk provided an update on the commercial crew launch program that the company is working on with NASA (National Aeronautics and Space Administration).
 Musk shared information about the current status of the program and future steps that will be taken.
 While speaking about the program, Musk remarked that NASA is free to share the intellectual property being developed for the program.

 Uber Wins Over ChefUber

 Global ride-sharing giant Uber has won an opposition in the UK against the trademark application of ‘ChefUber’.
-The application was applied for in class 35 – recruitment services in catering trade.
+The application was applied in class 35 – recruitment services in the catering trade.
 Uber claimed that several of its earlier trademarks for the same class including UberEats is used for food delivery services.
 The Patent Office found that services between the trademarks are similar.